Zugkraftwagen 1t (Sd.Kfz.10) Demag "D7"

 A picture of the real vehicle to compare with can be found here .

 Some further nitpicking involves the following:

 Painting and decals

 At this stage, the vehicle is painted, and partially weathered.
-As I still haven't decided if I am going to display it in a diorama setting, I have refrained from further weathering.
+As I hadn't decided yet if I was going to display it in a diorama setting, I refrained from further weathering.
 For the same reason I also chose to leave the decals off for the time being, except for the decal that provides the instrument panel.
 About that decal: I added it after construction and painting was complete.
 It would have been easier to leave the steering wheel off until the decal is in place.

 For a company that is new to injection

 plastic kits, this is a real gem, which is far superior to the first

 releases of the "big names" like Revell, Dragon or Hasagawa,